INM-6/nnmt/README.md

 At our institute, the INM-6 at the Research Center Juelich, we, among other things, investigate and develop such mean-field tools.
 Over the years, more and more of the tools, developed by ourselves and other researchers, have been implemented.
 In particular, this primary work has been done by Hannah Bos, Jannis Schuecker and Moritz Helias.
-The corresponding publications can be found at the end of this chapter.
-But, this code never was intended for a wider user base.
-For this reason, the code was a little cumbersome and the usage was not very intuitive.
+Here we extend the work published in the repository [https://github.com/INM-6/neural_network_meanfield] and make it available to a wider audience.

 However, we wanted to use the convenient tools, that were kind of concealed by the complexity of the code as it was at that time.
 Hence, we decided to restructure and rewrite